-The first step in finding relief from joint pain and stiffness is working with your doctor to determine if you could be suffering from certain types of arthritis, such as rheumatoid arthritis (RA) or osteoarthritis (OA).
+The first step in finding relief from joint pain, swelling, and stiffness is working with your doctor to determine if you could be having symptoms of certain types of arthritis, such as rheumatoid arthritis (RA) or osteoarthritis (OA).
 The sooner you know, the sooner you can begin treatment and find relief from your symptoms.

 We’ve put together a quick guide to help you understand the differences between RA and OA.
 While RA and OA can both lead to joint pain and stiffness, there are important differences that can help you have a conversation with your doctor to assist in identifying which type of arthritis you might have—and ultimately—how to treat it.
 Use the chart below to learn more about RA and OA.

 What is it?

 |Autoimmune disease CLOSE Autoimmune disease: a disease that occurs when a person’s own immune system attacks tissue in the body. that impacts the joints.|

 |The body’s own immune system CLOSE Immune system: the body’s natural defense mechanism that responds to infection, injury, and diseases.
 It can also help heal damaged tissues. attacks joint tissue, causing inflammation, joint pain, stiffness, and swelling.|

 |Joint cartilage CLOSE Joint cartilage: tissue that covers the ends of the bones, providing cushion for a joint. breaks down over time, causing joint pain, stiffness, and swelling.|

 |Two to three times more common in women.|